- What Is a Work Breakdown Structure (WBS)?

 Each of those five project phases—initiation, planning, execution, control and closeout, also act as control accounts and branch off the main deliverable at the top.
 Once decided, they are then broken down into a series of deliverables.
 For example, the initiation phase includes site evaluation work and creating the project charter.

 You’ll also need a work package to go with each of those project deliverables.
-In the execution phase in our construction example, we can look at the interior work deliverable.
+In the execution phase of our construction example, we can look at the interior work deliverable.
 That deliverable is divided into two work packages, which are installing the plumbing and setting up the electricity.

-The WBS, when created as thoroughly as possible, is the roadmap to guide you to completion of what would seem to be a very complicated project scope.
+The WBS, when created as thoroughly as possible, is the roadmap to guide you to the completion of what would seem to be a very complicated project scope.
 However, when broken down with a WBS, project planning, scheduling and resource planning suddenly become much more manageable.

 Types of WBS